-Here are 7 reasons why you must indulge in this juicy fruit in the winter months:
+Here are 7 reasons why you must indulge in this juicy fruit during the winter months:

 Strengths your Immunity

-Orange is a storehouse of vitamin C and antioxidants that help flush out toxins and prevent free radical damages.
-This further helps strengthen immunity and prevent cold and flu.
+Orange is a storehouse of vitamin C and antioxidants that help flush out toxins and prevent free radical damage.
+This further helps strengthen immunity and prevent colds and flu.